Legality of the 2022 Russian invasion of Ukraine: Responses at the International Criminal Court

-ICC prosecutors normally have to go through an approval process to begin an investigation—a process that can take months— but the Ukraine investigation was fast-tracked after an unprecedented 39 requests by ICC member states to begin the proceedings.
+ICC prosecutors normally have to go through an approval process to begin an investigation—a process that can take months— but the Ukraine investigation was fast-tracked after the unprecedented thirty-nine requests by ICC member states to begin the proceedings.

-The invasion violated the Rome Statute that created the International Criminal Court and prohibits "the invasion or attack ... or any annexation by the use of force".
-Russia withdrew from the statute in 2016, and does not recognize ICC authority but thirty-nine member states officially referred the matter to the ICC, Ukraine did not ratify the statute but signed two declarations accepting ICC jurisdiction in 2013 and 2014.

-The ICC also set up an online portal for people with evidence to contact investigators, and sent investigators, lawyers and other professionals to Ukraine collect evidence.
+The ICC also set up an online portal for people with evidence to contact investigators, and sent investigators, lawyers and other professionals to Ukraine to collect evidence.

-Obstacles to prosecuting crime of aggression
+Obstacles to prosecuting the crime of aggression

-However, there are at least two potential obstacles to putting Russian political or military leaders on trial for crimes of aggression.
+There are at least two procedural obstacles to putting Russian political or military leaders on trial for crimes of aggression.
 First, the ICC does not try defendants in absentia, which means that a way must be found to bring leaders accused of crimes to The Hague.

-Second, as explained above, unlike the other crimes over which the ICC has jurisdiction, crimes of aggression can only be prosecuted against leaders from states that are members of the ICC unless the UN Security Council makes a referral.
-Russia is not an ICC member and has the permanent power to veto resolutions of the Security Council.
+Second, unlike the other crimes over which the ICC has jurisdiction, crimes of aggression can only be prosecuted against leaders from states that are members of the ICC unless the UN Security Council (UNSC) makes a referral.
+Russia is not an ICC member and has the permanent power to veto UNSC resolutions.
+Article 15bis(5) of the Rome Statute states that "'the [ICC] shall not exercise its jurisdiction over the crime of aggression when committed by [the] nationals or on [the] territory' of a state not party to the Statute".
+Neither Russia nor Ukraine is a party of the Rome Statute, although Ukraine accepted the ICC's jurisdiction ad hoc under Article 12(3).
+Although it is possible for the UNSC to overcome this jurisdictional hurdle by referring the case to the ICC, a referral is highly unlikely given Russia's permanent veto power over UNSC resolutions and its ties to China, which is also a permanent member of the council.

+The jurisdictional barrier to ICC prosecution for other crimes — genocide, war crimes, and crimes against humanity — can be overcome if member countries refer the matter to the tribunal, but not in the case of crimes of aggression.

+Potential solutions

-One way to circumvent this second limitation might be to constitute a special international tribunal to deal specifically with crimes of aggression against Ukraine.
-However, some have questioned the utility of such a tribunal.
-Another alternative that would overcome both limitations would be to put leaders on trial in the domestic court systems of the approximately 20 countries that allow both universal jurisdiction over crimes of aggression and trials in absentia.
+One way to circumvent the ICC's jurisdictional limitations might be to constitute a special international tribunal to deal specifically with crimes of aggression against Ukraine, although some have questioned the utility of such a tribunal.
+Another alternative that would overcome both limitations discussed here would be to put leaders on trial in the domestic court systems of the approximately 20 countries that allow both universal jurisdiction over crimes of aggression and trials in absentia.
+However, trials in absentia raise important due process concerns that would have to be addressed.